mesosphere/dcos-kubernetes-quickstart/README.md

 ## Quickstart

-You are now ready to create a 5 node DC/OS cluster.
+You are now ready to create a DC/OS cluster.

 Once the above pre-requisites have been met, clone this repo.